inside.ewu.edu

 Chemistry/Biochemistry–Chemistry Major, Bachelor of Science (BS)

-Note: a computer programming course is strongly recommended–see your chemistry/biochemistry advisor.
+A computer programming course is strongly recommended–contact the chemistry/biochemistry advisor.

 Grade Requirements: due to the cumulative nature of chemistry courses, the department strongly recommends that students receive a grade ≥C in all prerequisite chemistry courses.